Talent acquisition challenges and opportunities: Hear from our global experts

 - Outline the current skills in an organisation, build strategies to plug any gaps, then layer these with DE&I strategies – this can help future-proof a business for the long term.

 - Move away from tactical job filling to become a location agnostic.
 With location no longer a limitation due to hybrid working, this makes hiring skills in different locations much easier.

-Steve Leach, RMD UK&I
+Sharon Bagshaw, RMD UK&I

 - Introduce comprehensive reskilling initiatives.
 Target both existing members of an organisation and new recruits to upskill their knowledge into a completely new discipline.
 The foundation for success here is to have a clear understanding of the skills required to meet the current and future needs of the business.

 - Implement focused, effective TA processes for both permanent and contingent workers with consumer-level experience for all stakeholders and a clearly communicated, authentic EVP to speak to relevant markets.